Continuous Speculative Decoding for Autoregressive Image Generation: Related Work

 \subsection{Autoregressive Image Generation}

-Autoregressive (AR) model is employed for next-token prediction and has important applications in image generation.
-Early works~\cite{gregor2014deep,van2016pixelcnn,van2016pixelrnn,chen2018pixelsnail,parmar2018image,chen2020generative,ding2021cogview} perform autoregressive image prediction on pixel sequence level with CNN~\cite{van2016pixelcnn,chen2018pixelsnail}, RNN~\cite{van2016pixelrnn} and Transformer~\cite{parmar2018image,chen2020generative,ding2021cogview}.
-Inspired by LLMs, subsequent studies~\cite{van2017neural,esser2021taming,ramesh2021zero,yu2021vqgan} regard image generation as discrete token classification.
-Based on this, mask generative models~\cite{chang2022maskgit,li2023mage,chang2023muse} train generation models via random masking.
+Autoregressive (AR) models are widely used in image generation.
+Early works perform generation at pixel level using CNN~\cite{van2016pixelcnn,chen2018pixelsnail}, RNN~\cite{van2016pixelrnn} and Transformer~\cite{parmar2018image,chen2020generative}.
 VAR~\cite{VAR} modifies the autoregressive paradigm into next-scale prediction to gradually increase the scale of predictions.
-Similar to the autoregressive language model, AR image generation through discrete token prediction is scalable to text-conditioned image generation~\cite{yu2022parti,liu2024lumina,sun2024llamagen,yu2023magvitv2}.
-However, training discrete image tokenizer is difficult, and its ability to convey detailed visuals may be limited~\cite{yu2023magvit,mentzer2023finite}.
+Similar to the autoregressive language model, AR image generation through discrete token prediction is scalable to text-conditioned image generation~\cite{liu2024lumina,sun2024llamagen,yu2023magvitv2}.
+However, training discrete image tokenizer is difficult, and its ability to convey detailed visuals is still questionable~\cite{yu2023magvit,mentzer2023finite}.
 GIVT~\cite{tschannen2025givt} represents continuous tokens via Gaussian mixture models.
-MAR~\cite{li2024mar} and DisCo-Diff~\cite{xu2024discodiff} generate tokens via diffusion process~\cite{ho2020ddpm,nichol202ddim} conditioned by the autoregressive model.
-Visual AR models with diffusion process also show scalability to text-conditioned image generation~\cite{fan2024fluid}.
-DART~\cite{gu2024dart} performs autoregressive steps within the whole image denoising process.
-HART~\cite{tang2024hart} employs discrete and continuous tokenizer to generate images, with classification for discrete tokens and denoising for the residual between primitive visual tokens and discrete tokens.
-RAR~\cite{yu2024rar} employs a randomized permutation objective to improve bidirectional context learning.
+MAR~\cite{li2024mar} and DisCo-Diff~\cite{xu2024discodiff} generate tokens via diffusion process~\cite{ho2020ddpm} conditioned by the autoregressive model.
+HART~\cite{tang2024hart} employs discrete and continuous tokenizer to generate images, with classification for discrete tokens and denoising for the residual between primitive visual tokens and discrete tokens. xAR~\cite{ren2025xar} extends the conception of token and reformulates discrete token classification as continuous entity regression.
 However, autoregressive models suffer from heavy inference overhead.
 The inference speed is slowed down by step-by-step generation.